 Monitor your spam, add favorite vendors to your contacts or safe list.
 Many, many email service providers are cracking down on spam.
-Especially if the vendor sends a price list as an attachment, your email provider will flag it as spam if you don’t have a frequent contact history with the sending address.
+Especially if the vendor sends a price list as an attachment, your email provider will flag it as spam if you don’t have frequent contact history with the sender.
 I use a professional, secured domain email account.
 I’ve had the same account for over 5 years.
 I have credentials as a safe no spam sender.
 I’ve still had my emails to couples go to spam until they put me in their address book.

 Email Tips For After You Book Your Vendors